apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     And example using the NuttX graphics system (NX).
 This example uses the UG-9664HSWAG01 driver.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    Jumpers:  There are several jumper settings needed by the OLED.
+    2. Jumpers:  There are several jumper settings needed by the OLED.
        All are the default settings:

          J42: Close to select the SPI interface (Default: closed)
          J43: Close to support OLED command/data select (Default: closed)
          J44: Close to allow control of OLED voltage (Default: closed)
          J45: Close to select SPI clock (Default: closed)
          J46: Close SPI data input (MOSI) (Default:closed)

   thttpd:
     This builds the THTTPD web server example using the THTTPD and